maciej-malaszek/hackintosh-lenovo-y700/README.md

 ### Hardware
 - HDMI connector - might be possible to fix as it is not wired to dGPU
-- Bluetooth - altough it is discovered in system and attempts to pair with smartphone
+- Bluetooth - although it is discovered in system and attempts to pair with smartphone
 - dGPU (GTX960M) - and will not work, as MacOS dropped any support for that
 - Subwoofer (it works only in Windows)